-ECCU’s Master of Science in Cybersecurity (MSCS) program prepares professionals to assume cybersecurity and information assurance leadership roles in corporations, agencies, and organizations.
+ECCU’s Master of Science in Cyber Security (MSCS) program prepares professionals to assume cybersecurity and information assurance leadership roles in corporations, agencies, and organizations.
 A curriculum rich in computer security management, IT security threat assessment, incident response, organizational management and behavior, and leadership challenges students to become creators of knowledge and inventors of processes.

-The master’s degree has been divided into a set of core courses that provide the necessary skills in cybersecurity, organizational behavior, and structure, research, and writing.
+The master’s in cybersecurity degree has been divided into a set of core courses that provide the necessary skills in cybersecurity, organizational behavior, and structure, research, and writing.
 The program then offers various specializations to allow students to select specific fields of study that they are passionate about, each having well-defined job prospects, derived from the NICE framework, affiliated with them.

 About the Program

 Developed from a learning model based on Bloom’s Taxonomy, the online master’s in cybersecurity educational objectives are to identify what students should learn, understand, and be able to do based on their EC-Council University coursework.

 The university’s bachelor and master in cybersecurity programs are established with a mix of both business management and applied practical technology studies.
 This is based on the industry’s need to have a balance of applied skills and disciplines in both technical domains of research and practical business knowledge in the workplace.
 The purely technical theory or heavily managerial focus of some programs does not produce as well-rounded a cybersecurity expert as is generally desired by industry.

 - The application of technical strategies, tools, and techniques to secure data and information for a client or customer.

 - Adherence to a high standard of ethical behavior.

 - The use of research in both established venues and innovative applications to expand the body of knowledge in cybersecurity.